-- 1. Stone monuments shall be set at all street intersections and points of curvature, but no further than 750 feet apart along street lines without curves or intersections. - 2.
-Stone monuments or capped iron pipe shall be set at all corners and angle points of the development boundaries, not already marked, where the interior angle of the development boundaries is 135° or less. - 3.
+- 1. Stone monuments shall be set at all street intersections and points of curvature, but no further than750 feet apart along street lines without curves or intersections. - 2.
+Stone monuments or capped iron pipe shall be set at all corners and angle points of the development boundaries, not already marked, where the interior angle of the development boundaries is one hundred thirty-five degrees (135°) or less. - 3.
 Stone monuments shall be a minimum of four inches square at the top and four feet in length, and set in the ground at final grade level.
-After they are set, drill hole \(^1/2\) inch deep shall locate the point or points described above. - 4.
+After they are set, drill hole 1/2 inch deep shall locate the pointor points described above. - 4.
 All other development boundary corners and angle points, as well as all lot boundary corners and angle points shall be marked by suitable monumentation, as required by the Maine Board of Registration of Land Surveyors.